kkrt-labs/keth/README.md

 uv run pytest <optional pytest args>
 ```

-Some tests require to compile solidity code, which requires `forge` to be
+Some tests require compile solidity code, which requires `forge` to be
 installed, and `foundry` to be in the path, and to run `forge build`.

 #### Ethereum Foundation Tests